alertlogic/ehub-collector/README.md

 ## EHubGeneral function

 The `EHubGeneral` function listens to `insights-operational-logs`, which is created during [collector setup](#deploy-with-the-custom-arm-template-in-an-azure-subscription).
 Collected JSON objects are wrapped into the protobuf [structure](https://github.com/alertlogic/al-collector-js/blob/master/proto/common_proto.piqi.proto) and then forwarded to the Alert Logic Ingestion service.
-If processing failss the data is stored in `alertlogic-dl` container for further processing.
+If processing fails the data is stored in `alertlogic-dl` container for further processing.

 ## DLBlob function